EXP-code/pyEXP-examples/README.md

 # pyEXP-examples

 Tutorials and example workflows using the Python bindings to EXP.
+Check the README in each of these directories for more content description.

 ## Organization